 Losing a lover through death or divorce fits within our society’s understanding of loss and grief.
 But, unfortunately, we have no recognized guidelines for losing friends—the people who may outlive relationships with spouses and lovers.

 “Linda and I have always had a long distance relationship,” explains Carla.
 “We talk at least once a week, sometimes more often.
-She’s on the West Coast and I’m here in Cincinnati, so we are always working around the time change.
+She’s on the West Coast and I’m here in Cincinnati, so we are always working on the time change.
 It takes some effort, but we’ve been doing this for the 11 years since she moved to Seattle.
 We make a point of getting together three or four times a year.
 I love my husband, but loving Linda is a different kind of love.